Kwanzaa: Observances

-Families celebrating Kwanzaa decorate their households with objects of art, colorful African cloth such as kente, especially the wearing of kaftans by women, and fresh fruits that represent African idealism.
+Families celebrating Kwanzaa decorate their households with objects of art, colorful African cloth such as kente, especially the wearing of kaftans by women, and fresh fruits representing African idealism.
 It is customary to include children in Kwanzaa ceremonies and to give respect and gratitude to ancestors.
-Libations are shared, generally with a common chalice, Kikombe cha Umoja, passed around to all celebrants.
+Libations are shared, generally with a common chalice (Kikombe cha Umoja) passed around to all celebrants.
 Non-African Americans also celebrate Kwanzaa.
 "Joyous Kwanzaa" may be used as a greeting during the holiday.

-A Kwanzaa ceremony may include drumming and musical selections, libations, a reading of the African Pledge and the Principles of Blackness, reflection on the Pan-African colors, a discussion of the African principle of the day or a chapter in African history, a candle-lighting ritual, artistic performance, and, finally, a feast of faith (Karamu Ya Imani).
+A Kwanzaa ceremony may include drumming and musical selections, libations, a reading of the "African Pledge and the Principles of Blackness," contemplation on the Pan-African colors, discussion of the African principle of the day or a chapter of African history, a candle-lighting ritual, artistic performances, and, finally, a feast of faith known as Karamu Ya Imani.
 The greeting for each day of Kwanzaa is Habari Gani?, which is Swahili for "How are you?"

 At first, observers of Kwanzaa avoided the mixing of the holiday or its symbols, values, and practice with other holidays, as doing so would violate the principle of kujichagulia (self-determination) and thus violate the integrity of the holiday, which is partially intended as a reclamation of important African values.
-Today, some African American families celebrate Kwanzaa along with Christmas and New Year.
+Today, some African American families celebrate Kwanzaa along with Christmas and the New Year.

-Cultural exhibitions include the Spirit of Kwanzaa, an annual celebration held at the John F. Kennedy Center for the Performing Arts featuring interpretive dance, African dance, song and poetry.
+Cultural exhibitions include the Spirit of Kwanzaa, an annual celebration held at the John F. Kennedy Center for the Performing Arts featuring interpretive dance, African dance, song, and poetry.

 Karamu

-A Karamu Ya Imani (Feast of Faith) is a feast that typically takes place on December 31, the sixth day of the Kwanzaa period.
+A Karamu Ya Imani (Feast of Faith) is a feast typically on December 31, the sixth day of the Kwanzaa period.
 The Karamu feast was developed in Chicago during a 1971 citywide movement of Pan-African organizations.
-It was proposed by Hannibal Afrik of Shule ya Watoto as a communitywide promotional and educational campaign.
-The initial Karamu Ya Imani occurred on January 1, 1973 at a 200-person gathering at the Ridgeland club.
+Hannibal Afrik of Shule ya Watoto proposed it as a community-wide promotional and educational campaign.
+The initial Karamu Ya Imani occurred on January 1, 1973, at a 200-person gathering at the Ridgeland club.

-In 1992, the National Black United Front of Chicago held one of the largest Karamu Ya Imani celebrations in the country.
-It included dancing, a youth ensemble and a keynote speech by NBUF and prominent black nationalist leader Conrad Worrill.
+In 1992, the National Black United Front (NBUF) of Chicago held one of the country's largest Karamu Ya Imani celebrations.
+It included dancing, a youth ensemble and a keynote speech by NBUF and prominent Black nationalist leader Conrad Worrill.

 The celebration includes the following practices: